czFIRE/Rust_Organisation_App/README.md

 **Dave Null** - Our most privileged user.
 Dave should be able to access the Administration Panel, manage Employments for AMD, manage AMD itself and also manage the Woodstock event.

 Login: dave@null.com

 Password: davenull

 **Anna Smeth** - A regular user.
 She should have an editable timesheet in her employment.
+You should be able to confirm Anna's timesheet as Dave Null, since he is her superior in the company hierarchy.

+Login: a.smeth@seznam.cz
+Password: annasmeth

+**James Bean** - Regular user with a regular employment.
+Can be registered to Woodstock and confirmed/denied by Dave Null.

-Login:
+Login: jamesbean176@snailmail.com
-Password:
+Password: beans

-TODO

 ## Authors
 * Bc.
 Petr Kadlec - czFire